What is SDLC?

 This model works best for small projects with smaller size development team which are working together.
 It is also useful for academic software development projects.
 It is an ideal model where requirements is either unknown or final release date is not given.

-- The SDLC is a systematic process for building software that ensures the quality and correctness of the software built
+- The Software Development Life Cycle (SDLC) is a systematic process for building software that ensures the quality and correctness of the software built

-- The full form SDLC is Software Development Lifecycle.
+- The full form SDLC is Software Development Life Cycle or Systems Development Life Cycle.

-- SDLC process provides a framework for a standard set of activities and deliverables
+- SDLC in software engineering provides a framework for a standard set of activities and deliverables

 - Seven different SDLC stages are 1) Requirement collection and analysis 2) Feasibility study: 3) Design 4) Coding 5) Testing: 6) Installation/Deployment and 7) Maintenance